missytracy/Portfolio-Projects/README.md

 # Portfolio Projects

-A collection of Python-based data science projects from my time in the Thinkful Data Science Program.
+A collection of independent data science projects from my time in the Thinkful Data Science Program.

 **1. Solar Stock Predictions**
 * Time-series analysis and stock price forecasting for companies working within the solar energy market sector.
 Analysis performed using ARIMA models and Facebook's Prophet forecasting tool.
 I also created an interactive Tableau dashboard to play with the data.
 Check it out here: https://public.tableau.com/profile/missy.tracy#!/vizhome/SolarInvestingDashboard/Dashboard1